anandsreeni/whoop/README.md

-WHOOP 🕒
+WHOOP Watches Website
-A clean, responsive website for WHOOP Watches that showcases high-performance wearables.
-Built using HTML, CSS, and optionally JavaScript, the site includes a Home, Products, and Contact page for users to explore WHOOP’s offerings and reach out.
+A modern, responsive website built to showcase WHOOP performance wearables, including key product highlights and an intuitive way for users to reach out.

-🌐 Website Pages
+🔍 Overview
+This project is a front-end website for WHOOP, a performance and fitness tracking brand.
+The site includes:

-🏠 Home Page
+Home Page – Introduction to WHOOP and its mission
-Introduces the WHOOP brand.

-Emphasizes performance tracking and health optimization.

-⌚ Products Page
+Products Page – Display of WHOOP's latest wearable technology
-Displays a selection of WHOOP watches.

-Includes product names, images, and short descriptions.

-Layout styled for consistency and user engagement.

-📞 Contact Page
-Allows users to reach out for queries or support.

-Simple design with phone number and email.
+Contact Page – Enables users to get in touch with the brand

+💡 Features
-Clean and minimalistic interface.
+Clean and responsive design

+Product showcase with consistent card layout

+Simple, accessible contact section

+Minimalist UI/UX inspired by WHOOP's brand identity

-🛠️ Tech Stack
+🛠️ Built With
 HTML5

 CSS3

-Bootstrap  for responsive design
+JavaScript (optional, if used)

+Bootstrap (optional, if used)

+📁 Pages
+index.html – Home page introducing the brand and its vision

+products.html – Grid layout displaying WHOOP watches with images and descriptions

+contact.html – Contact section with email and phone support

+📬 Contact
+For feedback, suggestions, or collaboration inquiries:

+📧 Email: yourname@example.com

+📞 Phone: +91-XXXXXXXXXX